We collect the most comprehensive statistics on the effects, prevention, treatment, costs and causes of heart and circulatory diseases in the UK.

 Statistics are very important to the BHF.
-They represent the scale of the burden of heart and circulatory disease in the UK and the challenges we face as we fight for every heartbeat.
+They represent the scale of the burden of heart and circulatory disease in the UK and the challenges we face.

 View all of the factsheets on our heart statistics page